Simultaneous shape and topology optimization of wings: Results

 The rib, which can be seen at the root of the wing, stiffens the skin between the two fixtures at the root, which also is the location where the forces acting on the wing are the greatest.
 The rib could also have the role of transferring the forces in the skin to the two supports.

-The strain energy density distribution in the internal structure of the wing, which is shown in \cref{fig:strut_twist_struct}, is evenly distributed throughout the structure, with the exception of the region near the supports, where the energy density is higher.
+The strain energy density distribution in the internal structure of the wing, which is shown in \cref{fig:strut_twist_struct}, is evenly distributed throughout the structure, except for the region near the supports, where the energy density is higher.